Looking for the best outdoor dining in Charlotte NC? Enjoy dinner or drinks al fresco from our list of some of the best patios in Charlotte.

 Optimist Hall a redevelopment of a historic, turn-of the-century textile mill into a food hall, complemented by retail shops, restaurants, office and outdoor space in the Optimist Park neighborhood (between Uptown and NoDa).

-Optimist Hall has 23 tenants (19 are open right now) and tons of pet-friendly outdoor space including a main courtyard (with skyline views), patios and lawn space.
+Optimist Hall has 23 tenants and tons of pet-friendly outdoor space including a main courtyard (with skyline views), patios and lawn space.

 Optimist Hall has a little something for everyone: